 The evidence tells all.
-The Cochrane Collaboration, US Community Preventive Services Task Force, and leading mental health researchers analyzed and reviewed the literature.
-Their findings suggest that the collaborative care model is more effective than usual care for improving mental health outcomes for periods up to two years.
+The Cochrane Collaboration, US Community Preventive Services Task Force, and leading mental health researchers, analyzed and reviewed the literature.
+Their findings suggest that the collaborative care model is more effective than usual care for improving mental health outcomes for periods of up to two years.

-In addition, more recent findings from a report by the American Psychiatric Association (APA) show that the collaborative care model has the most evidence among integration models to show effectiveness and efficiency for controlling costs, improving access, improving clinical outcomes, and increasing patient satisfaction.
+In addition, more recent findings from a report by the American Psychiatric Association (APA) show that among all integration models the collaborative care model has the most evidence for effectiveness and efficiency in controlling costs, improving access, improving clinical outcomes, and increasing patient satisfaction.

 The collaborative care model is also recommended as a best practice by the Surgeon General’s Report on Mental Health, the President’s New Freedom Commission on Mental Health, and other national organizations such as the National Business Group on Health.